In 2021 National Poetry Day falls on Thursday 7 October. Each year’s theme is different, with organisers this year picking the theme of ‘Choice’.

 Ironically, this is the same year where reproductive rights in America are coming under increasing pressure.
 Texas lawmakers passed a bill to make abortion essentially illegal, and Roe v.
 Wade is under threat.

-In Ireland abortion has only been legal since the 8th amendment was repealed in 2019.
+In Ireland abortion has only been legal since the 8th Amendment of the Constitution of Ireland was repealed in 2019.

 Wanting to stand in solidarity with those having the rights to their own body curtailed, and inspired by National Poetry Day, I’ve found four performance poems that speak powerfully on the importance of having access to safe abortion.